abhishekkyaadav2000/postgres-language-server-improved/README.md

 ![Postgres Language Server](/docs/images/pls-github.png)

+# Postgres Language Server (Improved Version)

+### About this Project
+This is an independent working copy of the open-source “postgres-language-server” project.
+I am studying the codebase, experimenting with improvements, and planning to add new features to this version.

+### Original Project
+This code is based on the open-source project published by the Supabase community.

+### Goal of This Version
+- Learn the architecture
+- Explore language server concepts
+- Add improvements and document my learnings

 # Postgres Language Server

 A collection of language tools and a Language Server Protocol (LSP) implementation for Postgres, focusing on developer experience and reliable SQL tooling.